 Architecture

-Deploying this Quick Start for a new virtual private cloud (VPC) with default parameters builds the infrastructure illustrated in Figures 1 and 2 for SAS Grid in the AWS Cloud.
+Deploying this Quick Start for a new virtual private cloud (VPC) with default parameters builds the infrastructure illustrated in Figures 1 and 2 for SAS grid in the AWS Cloud.

-Figure 1: Quick Start architecture for SAS Grid with the Lustre storage stack
+Figure 1: Quick Start architecture for SAS grid with the Lustre storage stack

-Figure 2: Quick Start architecture for SAS Grid with the Spectrum Scale storage stack
+Figure 2: Quick Start architecture for SAS grid with the Spectrum Scale storage stack

-You can choose the number of SAS Grid compute nodes, based on your requirements, during deployment.
+You can choose the number of SAS grid compute nodes, based on your requirements, during deployment.
 (See the Planning section for details on the utilization choices.)

 The Quick Start sets up the following: